Madawaska River (Ontario): Lakes and reservoirs

-Bark Lake and Kamaniskeg Lake devide the Madawaska river into three secions known as the Upper, Middle, and Lower Madawaska.
+Bark Lake and Kamaniskeg Lake divide the Madawaska river into three sections known as the Upper, Middle, and Lower Madawaska.

 History

 In the late 19th century, the river was used to transport logs from the forested areas surrounding the river.
 Beginning in the 1960s, the river was used to generate hydroelectric power.
 Undammed sections of the river are also used for canoeing, kayaking and recreational fishing.